tomkarw/fetchmail/README.md

 # fetchmail
 Python scripts to automatise fetching attachments from emails

-WARNING: Some universalization isses are present (this script was made specifically for emails from University of Warsaw USOS app attachments)
+WARNING: Some universalization isses are present (this script was made specifically for emails with University of Warsaw USOS app attachments)